Skip to main content

 Merit and Beeuwkes Awards

 Merit awards allow outstanding students to focus their time on research and/or writing.
 These fellowships are for Harvard Griffin GSAS students in the humanities, social sciences, and in specifically designated areas of study in the natural sciences and mathematics.
-Beeuwkes fellowships offer exceptional students in the humanities and social sciences the opportunity to conduct one term of research in the United States.
-For both, students must have passed generals and have an approved dissertation prospectus at the time of nomination, or no later than the beginning of the term when the award is taken.
+The Beeuwkes fellowships offer exceptional students in the humanities and social sciences the opportunity to conduct one term of research in the United States.
+For both, students must have passed generals and have an approved dissertation prospectus at the time of nomination or no later than the beginning of the term when the award is taken.
 Notification for this fellowship is typically in mid-April.

 Please consult your department for internal deadline.